How to lose weight during menopause? Wow, if I could have a dollar each time someone asked me that, LOL! Not to worry, it’s doable!

 However, if the ratio between estrogen and progesterone is off, cravings can be triggered.

 Insulin resistance can occur during the menopausal years.
 This is when a woman’s body mistakenly turns every calorie ingested into fat.
 Over time, processed and refined foods may make a woman’s body resistant to insulin produced in the blood stream.
 The first thing you see is a rise in blood sugar.
 That is insulin resistance known as glycation.
 By now everyone reading this SHOULD be on an anti-inflammatory diet, a Paleo diet, or likely best: a nutritional ketosis eating plan.
+Lately, studies are starting to show that lectin reduction, as in a good autoimmune diet, is probably the pinnacle of anti-inflammatory eating.
+Here are the main supplements you need to accomplish your weight loss goals.

 Hypothyroidism and weight gain: